The early 2000's were an extraordinary period for the LGBT (Lesbian,

 his

-testes and penis, but with a breast implants and a neo-vagina.
+testes and penis, but with breast implants and a neo-vagina.

 Transwomen are often emerging from the process of changing their